tokenika/eosfactory/docs/sphinx/source/cases/register_to_testnode.md

 * the wallet file named like `88_99_97_30_38888_default.wallet` (exactly, if the testnet url is `https://88.99.97.30:38888`) in the directory manager by the KOSD Wallet Manager;
 * an entry in the Factory's account maping file (named like `88_99_97_30_38888_accounts.json`) that cause that the account object is available between sessions;
-* an entry in the Factory's password maping file (named like `88_99_97_30_38888_password.json`) that cause that the wallet object is opened automatically between sessions.
+* an entry in the Factory's password maping file (named like `88_99_97_30_38888_password.json`) that cause that the wallet object is opened automatically between sessions;
+* an custom named entry in the testnet mapping file.

 The registration can be simply done with the command issued in a bash terminal:
 ```md